 Participants who sign up will receive stickers that they can wear to let everyone know why they are wearing jeans on Denim Day.
 Wearing jeans is a conversation-starter and visual sign of your support of survivors.
-Colorado Denim Day demonstrates the power of communities coming together to support survivors and take a stand against sexual violence.
+Colorado Denim Day demonstrates the power of communities coming together to support survivors and against sexual violence.

 Help Us Reach Our GOAL of $15,000!